mutaphore/RTSP-Client-Server/README.md

 Introduction
 ----
 Streaming videos are ubiquitous in the web today.
-The internet, originally designed for simple text/document based transfers using protocols such as the HTTP, is the platform on which streaming media can be passed from one end of the world to another.
-In order to stream data across networks efficiently, the layers of the network stack must be enhanced with capabilities to pass streaming data efficiently while not congesting the network as a whole.
+The internet, originally designed for simple text/document based transfers using protocols such as the HTTP, is the platform on which streaming media is passed from one end of the world to another.
+In order to stream data across networks efficiently, the layers of the network stack must be enhanced with capabilities to transfer it efficiently while not congesting the network as a whole.
 This project explores one of such capabilities in the application layer by using the [real time streaming protocol](https://www.ietf.org/rfc/rfc2326.txt) (RTP) and the control protocol (RTCP) which provides the capability for network congestion control.

 Architecture